Congress strengthening separatism, has become 'leader of tukde-tukde gang': PM Modi | Politics

 - India

-Prime Minister Narendra Modi on Monday launched a no-holds-barred attack on the Congress, saying the Britishers have gone but the party has made the ''divide and rule'' policy its character and has become the ''leader of the tukde-tukde gang''.
+Prime Minister Narendra Modi on Monday launched a scathing attack on the Congress, accusing it of strengthening separatism in the country and becoming the ''leader of the tukde-tukde gang'' by following the Britisher's policy of ''divide and rule''.

-Replying to the debate in Lok Sabha on Motion of Thanks to President Ram Nath Kovind's address to the Parliament, Modi said the Congress' ''arrogance'' has not gone away despite multiple electoral defeats and its ''misdeeds'' seem to indicate that it has made up its mind not to come to power for the next 100 years.
+Replying in Lok Sabha to the debate on Motion of Thanks to President Ram Nath Kovind's address to the joint sitting of Parliament, Modi said the Congress' ''arrogance'' has not gone away despite multiple electoral defeats and its ''misdeeds'' seem to indicate that it has made up its mind not to come to power for the next 100 years.

-The Prime Minister said the Congress ''crossed all limits'' during the COVID pandemic.
+The infection spread in states like Uttar Pradesh, Bihar and Punjab due to this sin, he claimed.

-During his nearly 100-minute speech, he also accused the opposition party of indulging in ''blind opposition'' and strengthening separatism.
+''Your conduct made the country think that you don't consider the country yours.
+People's 'sukh-dukh' is not yours,'' he said.

-It is true that criticism is the ornament of a vibrant democracy, but ''blind opposition'' is an ''insult to democracy'', he said.
+The Prime Minister noted that if the BJP loses one election the ''ecosystem'' goes after it for months and slammed the Congress, saying that after so many defeats, ''neither your arrogance goes away, nor your ecosystem allows your arrogance to go away''.

-The Prime Minister noted that if the BJP loses one election its ecosystem works on it for months and slammed the Congress, saying that after so many defeats, ''neither your arrogance goes away, nor your ecosystem allows your arrogance to go away''.
+While criticism is the ornament of a vibrant democracy, ''blind opposition'' is an ''insult to democracy'', he said.

-Modi said it would have been good if the Opposition would have accepted and welcomed with an open heart whatever the country has achieved by 'Sabka prayas'.
+Modi said it would have been good if the Opposition would have accepted and welcomed with an open heart whatever the country has achieved by 'Sabka prayas' and asserted that initiatives like ''aatmanirbhar Bharat'' and boosting start-ups are not done in a partisan manner but are aimed at the country's welfare.

 Hitting out at the Congress, Modi said, ''Sometimes a thought comes to my mind, with their statements, their programmes, their misdeeds, the way you speak and connect with issues, it seems you have made up your mind of not coming back to power for 100 years.
 Nobody does this.'' ''If they had little hope that people would bless them they would not have done so.
-However, if you have only decided to (not come back to power) for a hundred years, I have also made preparations,'' he said.
+However, if you have only decided to (not come back to power) for a hundred years, I have also made preparations,'' he said, drawing cheers from the treasury benches.

 He alleged that Congress has lost the desire to come to power and has a philosophy that when one is not getting anything then at least spoil something.